khaled99b/LAB-OpenShift-Container-Platform-and-CloudForms-on-Azure/README.md

 ![](./MediaFolder/media/image52.JPG)

-7. Browse the newly created application and verify it is available
+8. Browse the newly created application and verify it is available

 ![](./MediaFolder/media/image53.JPG)

 ![](./MediaFolder/media/image54.JPG)

-8. We can see the map but not the attraction points.The reason is that we only deployed the front-end application.
+9. We can see the map but not the attraction points.The reason is that we only deployed the front-end application.
 What we will need now is to add a backend data base.
-From the web console, add a new persistent mongodb data store.
+From the web console, add a new ephemeral mongodb data store.
 And set the needed environment variables and specification as bellow:

 ![](./MediaFolder/media/image56.JPG)